Glocal Intermissions

 50 years of Performance art in Ireland

-Glocal intermissions : 50 Years of Performance Art in Ireland Belfast |1975-2025
+Glocal intermissions : 50 Years of Performance Art in Ireland, Belfast and beyond |1975-2025

-This autumn, Belfast becomes the stage for a landmark symposium honouring five decades of performance art across Ireland.
+This Autumn, Belfast becomes the stage for a landmark symposium honouring five decades of performance art across Ireland.
 Glocal Intermission : 50 Years of Performance Art in Ireland brings together artists, curators, scholars, and cultural workers to reflect on the radical, ephemeral, and transformative power of live art.

 The programme invites attendees to explore the intersections of body, place, and memory—re framing performance art not only as spectacle, but as a living archive of Ireland’s evolving identity.
 Highlights include: